Ahaque-AI/NewsGuardX/README.md

-# NewsGuardX: The AI-Powered News Filtering Crew
+# NewsGuardX: The AI-Powered News Filtering Crewai Comprehensive Workflow

 NewsGuardX is a multi-agent AI system built on the powerful [crewAI](https://crewai.com) framework.
 This project harnesses the collective intelligence of specialized agents to streamline complex workflows—ideal for tasks like news verification, content moderation, and ensuring information integrity.